Healthy Outreach For Healthy Pipelines: BioSistemika Story

-- In five months, we managed to expand the customer’s database by 75% via engaging conference participants and igniting their interest in the client’s product and services.
+- In five months, we helped to generate $150,000 new revenue and to expand the customer’s database via engaging conference participants and igniting their interest in the client’s product and services.

 - In total, we scheduled 35 meetings, with a considerable fraction of them being converted into closed deals.